-The NLD-led government, which faces a general election next year, believes constitutional reform is necessary so that Myanmar can move closer to forming a federal democratic union.
+The NLD-led government, which faces a general election next year, believes constitutional reform is necessary so that Myanmar can move closer to forming a democratic federal union that includes ethnic minorities.

 The NLD, which won the country’s 2015 elections by a landslide ending decades of army-backed rule, had promised to amend the charter.
 But once in power, it backed off from pursuing the issue so as not to damage its delicate power-sharing relationship with the military.

 On Monday, lawmakers discussed amending the constitution chapter by chapter, which chapters they will change, and a timetable for amending them.